 AI and advanced analytics work behind the scenes to pore over big data using algorithms and predictive methods so supply chain users can make fast, data-driven decisions to boost profitability and get ahead of disruption.
-For example, these kinds of supply chain insights can help a business proactively scale their stock in anticipation of a period of high demand or revise a shipping plan following a natural disaster.
-Many applications provide data visualisation tools that boil AI-derived data down into easy-to-read graphs and charts, so employees spend less time on interpretation.
+For example, these kinds of supply chain insights can help a business proactively scale their inventory in anticipation of a period of high demand or revise a shipping plan following a natural disaster.
+Many applications provide data visualization tools that boil AI-derived data down into easy-to-read graphs and charts, so employees spend less time on interpretation.

 3. Driving efficiency with automation

 Supply chain automation drives efficiency and speed.
 It takes time-consuming and error-prone tasks out of human hands and runs them effortlessly and accurately.

 Many supply chain tasks can be automated to save human time and energy.
 For example, automated supply chain processes can take data from purchase orders to populate invoices, send out order confirmations and tracking information to customers, calculate the most cost-effective routes and carriers for shipments, or signal employees to replenish low-stock inventory.
 This is an area of supply chain logistics and technology development that is teeming with possibility.

 Composability is an emerging supply chain technology trend that involves using modular, “building-block” software to connect the data between systems for increased supply chain and operations visibility.
 Composable solutions can be especially helpful for enterprises with a sprawling IT landscape.